-Since medical treatment and care dictates a large portion of the value in a personal injury claim, the value of a personal injury claim is typically known at the conclusion of the medical treatment.
+Since medical treatment and care dictate a large portion of the value of a personal injury claim, the value of a personal injury claim is typically known at the conclusion of the medical treatment.

-First steps to determine value of an injury claim
+First steps to determine the value of an injury claim

 This means at the maximum amount of money that can be recovered by one individual is $30,000. the $60,000 value is the maximum amount that can be collected by all injured parties as a result of the accident.

-The Next Step is Determining the Value of a Injury Claim
+The Next Step is Determining the Value of an Injury Claim

 If fault is unclear in an accident, this may lead to litigation to determine who caused the accident.
 Depending on the extent of the damages and the amount claimed in a lawsuit, a Maryland judge or jury will determine liability.